Mental health

 Urgent- I need help now

-If you or someone you care about is experiencing a mental health crisis – you can call Mental Health Direct 24 hours a day, 365 days a year on 0800 995 1000.
+If you or someone you care about is experiencing a mental health crisis – you can call Mental Health Direct 24 hours a day, 365 days a year on 0800 995 1000 or NHS 111 - Option 2.

 If you are experiencing suicidal thoughts, please call Samaritans on 116 123 for free.
 Whatever you’re going through, a Samaritan will give you free, confidential, and non-judgmental emotional support.